yoricksong/SentenceSummarizer/README.md

 ## Examples

 ### Summarizers
 The library provides several summarizers.
-These include the TextRank summarizer which uses the [TextRank algorithm](https://web.eecs.umich.edu/~mihalcea/papers/mihalcea.emn
+These include the TextRank summarizer which uses the [TextRank algorithm](https://web.eecs.umich.edu/~mihalcea/papers/mihalcea.emnlp04.pdf), the Synonymizer which uses a synonym-based approach, and the NodeProximity summarizer which maintains the original sentence order.

+#### Basic Usage
+Here's how to use the TextRank summarize